 And what comes with this success is not only a large amount of genuine Lik photography, but also a bevy of photographers similar to Peter Lik, all trading on the industry he helped popularize.

 No one is here to knock a talented photographer for finding success, on the contrary.
 If he can find such an enormous audience for photography in select corners of the globe, it likely helps other photographers.
-But the problem here isn’t the man himself, it’s the rise of “Peter Lik style photographers” who are flattening out a once rich and diverse field of landscape and nature photography.
-Ultimately, the post hopes to encourage all artists to carve their own path and perfect their own craft and show their appreciation to those who have inspired them.
+But the problem here isn’t the skilled man himself, it’s the rise of “Peter Lik style photographers” who are flattening out a once rich and diverse field of landscape and nature photography.
+Ultimately, the post hopes to encourage all artists to carve their own path, perfect their own craft and show their appreciation to those who have inspired them.

 To get a sense of the problem and the scale, let’s examine some of the copycats.